 If you will be playing your music outdoors, the wind will significantly affect what you produce.
 In such a situation, you will need an amp with enough power to correct this.
 An amp with high wattage would be the appropriate one for such circumstances.
 With some planning, a good amp choice, and other equipment, you can improve the tone of your music at outdoor performances.

 Choose a Good Speaker and Cabinet

 You should also pay attention to the speaker and its cabinet as they can influence the tone and volume of sound from your custom-made guitar amplifiers.
 If you want more volume from your amp, you can easily achieve this by choosing a speaker with higher efficiency.
 A good speaker will also reduce your amp’s work to produce a good tone.
 A speaker with more decibels will provide more volume to your tone.
 If your amp has low wattage, the speaker will be your only hope not to drown out by the other types of equipment in a musical setup and to have your volume up.

 Think of yourself as part of a Larger Band

-Even if you are playing alone or practising, realize that the guitarist is part of a larger band.
+Even if you are playing alone or practicing, realize that the guitarist is part of a larger band.
 Choose an amp that would sound good as part of a band and not merely alone.
 Remember that depending on how efficient your amp is, the drums alone can drown it out.
-Take this into consideration to decide the speaker efficiency and amp wattage, among other features, when making your selection or order custom made guitar amplifiers.
+Take this into consideration to decide the speaker efficiency and amp wattage, among other features, when making your selection or ordering custom-made guitar amplifiers.